Tech500/GPS-Data-Logger/README.md

 breakout board, purchased from "Ebay.com," NEO m8b GPS Module, and Tipping bucket, rain gauge.

 Developement board is Arduino friendly; can be programed using the Arduino IDE.
-Under $25.00 with shipping, is the project cost for Development Board and one, GY-BME280 breakout board, sensor used for Barometric Pressure, Humidity, and Temperature.

 Sensor is located indoors, currently.
 Rain gauge has not been installed.